msokolov/lux/doc/XQUERY-API.md

 This provides a mechanism for loading additional function library support, such as the HTTP client and Zip file modules, which are provided with the Lux app server.

-## XPath 2.0 function library ##

-The W3C standard [XPath function library](http://www.w3.org/TR/xpath-functions/) available in Lux, as implemented by Saxon, includes a large number of useful functions.